Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Catan (competitive)

 Catan is relatively easy to learn, taking an estimated 15 minutes to get it set up and going.
-Compared with others in this studied group, Cathan has a relatively longer play time of an estimated 60 to 120 minutes, perhaps fitting into a game afternoon or game night, but not a shorter time slot.
+Compared with others in this studied group, Catan has a relatively longer play time of an estimated 60 to 120 minutes, perhaps fitting into a game afternoon or game night, but not a shorter time slot.

 One reviewer claims Catan is particularly appealing to younger players ages 18 to 35.
 I’ve also heard for many years of Catan’s alleged popularity among Wall Street bankers, as this source mentions.